threedworld-mit/tdw/Documentation/python/add_ons/add_on.md

 **`self.before_send(commands)`**

-This is called before sending commands to the build.
+This is called within `Controller.communicate(commands)` before sending commands to the build.
 By default, this function doesn't do anything.

 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |